 Big data analytics is the frequently complex procedure of examining large and varied data sets or big data - to reveal data including hidden patterns, obscure connections, market trends and client inclinations that can enable organizations to make informed business decisions.
 Big Data Analytics gives analytics experts, such as data scientists and predictive modelers, the capability to break down Big Data from numerous and varied sources, including transactional data and other organized data.

-Big Data has turned into a key differentiator in helping organizations prediction and make key decisions to stay focused and increase revenue, decrease risk and accomplish progress.
-Big data is playing key role in improving the efficiency in various sectors such as Travel, Healthcare, E-commerce, Retail, Manufacturing and many more.
+Big Data has turned into a key differentiator in helping organizations predict and make key decisions to stay focused and increase revenue, decrease risk and accomplish progress.
+Big data is playing a key role in improving efficiency in various sectors such as Travel, Healthcare, E-commerce, Retail, Manufacturing, and many more.

 A group management technology and one of the key features in second- generation Hadoop.

 It is a software framework that enables developers to write programs that process enormous measures of unstructured data in parallel over a dispersed bunch of processors or stand-alone computers.

 An open source, parallel processing framework that empowers operator to run large scale data analytics applications through clustered frameworks.

 A column-oriented key/ value data store worked to keep running over the Hadoop Distributed File System (HDFS).

 An open source data warehouse system framework for questioning and analyzing large data sets in Hadoop files

 Data management journey starts with a Data Warehouse where data is added from various mixed sources to data transformation and supports analytical reporting and decision making and also to help you stay updated in the fast-changing world of big data.